-- Must sign a confidentiality agreement form prior to participation in any Immersive Simulation session. - Must retain strict confidentiality regarding any specific scenario details and/or experiences in real time or on media. - May discuss only in very general term the personal technical and behavioral skills acquired during simulation training.
+- Must sign a Participation, Recording, and Confidentiality Agreement Form prior to participation in any Immersive Simulation session. - Must retain strict confidentiality regarding any specific scenario details, performance of others, debriefing discussions, and/or experiences in real time or on media. - May discuss only in very general term the personal technical and behavioral skills acquired during simulation training.